yktoo/yktoo.com/content/blog/0322/index.en.md

 ### National Palace of Culture

-The highest concentration of fountains could be found in the park of the [National Palace of Culture][wiki:en:National_Palace_of_Culture] (NPC).
+The highest concentration of fountains could be found in the park of the {{< wiki "National_Palace_of_Culture" "en" "National Palace of Culture" >}} (NPC).
 But first an attraction, what do you think this is?
 {{< imgfig "https://1.bp.blogspot.com/-MV3qgKeLQI0/WQ3-dwK72VI/AAAAAAAAp5g/Z4H-7T4xBcESzEougrS-biiam80YMXjygCPcB/s1600/dsc05001.picasaweb.jpg" "The attraction." >}}

 Whatever you think, you're most likely wrong.